dgw/sopel-motivation/README.md

-Installing `sopel-motivation` with the `jmespath` extra (e.g. `pip install sopel-motivation[jmespath]`) enables [JMESPath](https://jmespath.org/) support in the `quote_key` and `author_key` configuration values, which may be needed for some alternate APIs that don't return a flat, one-level dictionary.
-See the JMESPath documentation for how to construct a query matching your chosen API's output.
+Installing `sopel-motivation` with the `jmespath` extra (e.g. `pip install sopel-motivation[jmespath]`) enables [JMESPath](https://jmespath.org/) support in the `quote_key` and `author_key` configuration values, which might be needed for alternate APIs that return more complex data structures.
+See the JMESPath documentation for how to construct a query for your chosen API.